Datttta/My_Notes/New words.md

 1. as to
 2. sheepish
+3. putty
-3. keep from
+4. keep from
-4. contaminating
+5. contaminating

 === Nuevas Palabras ===